openego/eDisGo/doc/features_in_detail.rst

 Reinforce lines due to voltage
 """""""""""""""""""""""""""""""""""""""""""""""""""""

-  Reinforcement of lines due to voltage issues is conducted in :py:func:`~edisgo.flex_opt.reinforce_measures.reinforce_branches_overvoltage`.
+  Reinforcement of lines due to voltage issues is conducted in :py:func:`~edisgo.flex_opt.reinforce_measures.reinforce_lines_voltage_issues`.
   In the case of several voltage issues the path to the node with the highest voltage deviation is reinforced first.
 Therefore, the line between the secondary side of the station and the node with the highest voltage deviation is disconnected at a distribution substation after 2/3 of the path length.
 If there is no distribution substation where the line can be disconnected, the node is directly connected to the busbar.
 If the node is already directly connected to the busbar a parallel standard line is installed.